Breath is the simple key to more satisfaction in your sex life.

 When you begin to consciously connect with your breath and breathe slower and deeper, recruiting the diaphragm and expanding from the belly rather than contracting muscles in the neck and upper ribs, you can actually shift your brain activity from functional Beta waves into the more relaxed Alpha state.
 When we combine this with soft, sensual touch and connection to our sexual energy during a tantric massage session the chattering thoughts of the mind tend to quieten down and we begin to hear and feel the quieter, subtler sounds of the body.

-I often tell my clients that these sensations are not 'new'; they were there all along, and slowing down the breath, becoming more present in the body and the moment, just clears away some of the 'white noise' that was preventing them from being experienced.
+I often tell my clients that these sensations are not ‘new’; they were there all along.
+Slowing down the breath, becoming more present in the body and the moment, just clears away some of the ‘white noise’ that was preventing them from being experienced.
 Being able to come back to this more open and receptive state during sex, masturbation and intimacy with a partner, by practicing this deeper breath, can create deep states of connection and more full-body orgasmic experiences.

 A simple breath exercise...

 This is an expansion of a very simple breath exercise I use with my clients at the beginning of a session.
 It draws the awareness to the one focal point of the breath, moving away from the distraction of the chattering mind, and gives an anchor to come back to when the mind (inevitably) does drift back in.